rasika2012/openchoreo/samples/configuring-choreo/create-new-environments/README.md

 # Create a new Environment
 This guide demonstrates how to create new environments in Choreo.

-Environments help organize and manage different stages of the application lifecycle, such as development, testing, and production.
+The [Environment](../../../docs/resource-kind-reference-guide.md#environment) resource kind helps organize and manage different stages of the application lifecycle, such as development, testing, and production.
 The environment is bound to a specific data plane in Choreo.

 We will create three such environments in the new organization created earlier.